lucasloureiror/slh/README.md

 - Accepts a service level objective or agreement as input.
 - Calculates the maximum allowable downtime for daily, weekly, monthly, quarterly, and yearly periods.
+- Calculates the minimum probing frequency necessary to keep your Service Level inside specific time periods.

 ## Installation

 To install Service Level Helper, you need to have Go installed on your machine.
 If you don't have Go installed, you can download it from the [official Go website](https://golang.org/dl/).